akauppi/svg.rx.js/DEVELOP.md

 # Development

+This file contains developer specific details, not covered in the `README` to keep it short and aimed at newcomers to the project.
+This is the deeper plunge!! 🤿🦑

 ## Requirements

 - `npm` is enough

-## Misc
+## Symbolic links

 The `demo/lib/*` files are symbolic links to the libraries that are fetched when doing the updates.

-Note: It is important to keep `demo/` self-sufficient (i.e. no paths leading up from it, other than via the symbolic links), because of the way it gets published (see below).
 Likewise, `demo/src` is a symbolic link to `src`.

+It is important to keep `demo/` self-sufficient (i.e. no paths leading up from it, other than via the symbolic links), because of the way it gets published (see below).

-Note: `git` supports symbolic links fully, but some IDEs may get confused if you open the same file (say the source) as both `src/rx.svg.js` and `demo/src/rx.svg.js`.
+>Note: `git` supports symbolic links fully, but some IDEs may get confused if you open the same file (say the source) as both `src/rx.svg.js` and `demo/src/rx.svg.js`.
 The solution is simple - try to only open one of them, or change tools.

 ## Testing on Android Browser